-Objectives and goals
+Objectives and Goals

-Bangchak is committed to its resolution of being a Thai energy firm that engages in business in parallel with its stewardship of the environment and society while striving for a balance between value and virtue, and taking part in the quality of life improvement for Thai society.
+Bangchak is committed to its resolution of being a Thai energy firm that engages in business in parallel with its stewardship of the environment and society, while striving for a balance between value and virtue, and taking part in the quality of life improvement for Thai society.

-Bangchak values sustainable growth for the organization; upgrading of its management excellence in pursuit of world standards; application of Sufficiency Economy to its businesses (for non-profiteering benefit); nurturing of growth and sustainability through the promotion and development of innovation and technology; due regard for conscientious consumption of natural resources; and managing businesses to achieve its vision.
-To be the leading Asian Greenovation Group together with its business, social, and environmental goals by 2023, as highlighted below.
+Bangchak values sustainable growth for the organization; upgrading its management excellence in pursuit of world standards; applying Sufficiency Economy to its businesses (for non-profiteering benefits); nurturing growth and sustainability through the promotion and development of innovation and technology; due regard for conscientious consumption of natural resources; and managing businesses to achieve its vision of Evolving Greenovation (To be the leading Asian Greenovation Group) together with its business, social, and environmental goals by 2023, as highlighted below.

-Business goals
+1. Business goals